The Ugly Move by the Royal Family That Further Unites Kate Middleton and Lady Di

 Additionally, some recalled that Kate Middleton was photographed by Millie Pilkington on her wedding day to Prince William.
 That image, taken by a female photographer, would have fit perfectly in the post.
 However, it was not included, which increased the controversy.

-Among them, they included Yvonne Bernstein, a Holocaust survivor, and Liz Hutton, a teenage photographer who passed away in November due to cancer.
-"We celebrate the strength and creativity of Liz and Vicky Hatton, it was an honor to meet both of them in Windsor in October.
+Among them, they included Yvonne Bernstein, a Holocaust survivor, and Liz Hatton, a teenage photographer who passed away in November due to cancer.
+"We celebrate the strength and creativity of Liz and Vicky Hatton.
+It was an honor to meet both of them in Windsor in October.
 Liz's memory lives on in Vicky's unwavering resilience, thank you for such a moving moment," they wrote.

 Meanwhile, the Royal House remains silent on the controversy.
 The absence of Kate Middleton and Diana of Wales in their tribute has caused great controversy among the British.
 Some have even speculated about Camilla's influence in this decision, to prevent two of the most beloved women of the British Crown from overshadowing her.